Distribution Regression with Sample Selection, with an Application to Wage Decompositions in the UK: introduction

+where the covariates $X$ can affect both the marginal conditional distributions of $Y^*$ and $D^*$ and the sorting mechanism.
+This model expressly allows for heterogenous effects of $X$'s on different parts of distribution.
+The data on U.K. wages lends strong empirical support for this property, with marital status and other variables heterogenously impacting different parts of the wage distribution.
+The heterogeneity in $X$ property also contrasts sharply with the classical model (\ref{heckman}) or its generalization (\ref{paranorormal}), which confine the covariates to shift the location of the distribution, but not other shape properties; see \citen{mr08} for a use of the Gaussian model where covariates shift both location and scale, but not other properties of the distribution.
+The data firmly reject the location shift restrictions.

-We develop a two-step estimator for the model parameters.
-The first step consists of a probit regression for the selection equation, which is identical to the first step in the Heckman two-step method \cite{heckman79}.
-The second step estimates multiple DRs with sample selection correction.
-The difference between these DRs and the standard DRs without sample selection is that we run bivariate probits instead of univariate probits \cite{foresiperacchi95,chernozhukov+13inference}.
-We estimate functionals of the parameters using the plug-in method.
-We derive functional central limit theorems for all the estimators and show how to use these results to perform uniform inference on function-valued parameters.
-This type of inference is useful to construct confidence bands and test hypotheses such as whether a coefficient or effect is uniformly zero, constant or positive.
-We implement the inference methods using Kolmogorov-Smirnov type statistics where the critical values are obtained via multiplier bootstrap \cite{gz84} applied to the estimated influence functions (as in \citen{ch06}, \citen{ks12} and \citen{cck13}).
-This bootstrap scheme is convenient in our setting because it avoids repeated computation of estimators in constructing the bootstrap draws of the statistic.
-We prove the validity of multiplier bootstrap by deriving bootstrap functional central limit theorems for all the estimators.
+Our econometric development proceeds by specifying a flexible pointwise approximation to $\Pr(Y^* \leq y, D^* \leq d \mid X, Z)$ based upon the model's logic, akin to those used in univariate distribution regression (DR) models \cite{foresiperacchi95,chernozhukov+13inference}.\footnote{Flexible refers to the use of regressors constructed from original raw regressors by taking series transformations and interactions, for example.} This leads to a tractable Heckman-type approach to estimating the model parameter functions.
+The first step consists of a probit regression for the selection equation, as in the Heckman two-step method \cite{heckman79}.
+The second step estimates multiple bivariate probit regression with sample selection correction.
+We derive functional central limit theorems for all the estimators and their bootstrapped versions and use these results to perform uniform inference on function-valued parameters, for example, the distribution of the offered wages as well as counterfactual distributions induced by various hypotheses.
+This type of inference provides simultaneous confidence bands and hypotheses tests about the functions of interest.
+Specifically, we rely on multiplier bootstrap \cite{gz84}, applied to the estimated influence functions as in \citen{lewbel95consistent}, \citen{hansen1996inference}, \citen{ch06}, \citen{ks12} and \citen{cck13}.